tIsGoud/makeSnapshot/readme.md

 _Optional flag._

-### -m or --machineName
+### --machineName or -m

 The 'machineName' is a required flag, it expects an additional case-sensitive string as input parameter.
 The 'machineName' is the name of the virtual machine to snapshot.
 Take note that in the vRA portal the name will be shown with a three letter prefix (tenant specific prefix), this prefix is ignored in the search.

 _Mandatory flag.
 In addition a case-sensitive string value has to be provided._

-### -t or --trace
+### --trace or -t

 The 'trace' flag provides information on the different steps of the application.
-These different steps are described in my blogpost [Creating a snapshot via the vRA API](https://tisgoud.nl/creating-a-snapshot-via-the-vra-api/).
+These different steps are described in my blogpost "[Creating a snapshot via the vRA API](https://tisgoud.nl/creating-a-snapshot-via-the-vra-api/)".

 _Optional flag._